basic logo

 California, including species account

-Advertisement and Encounter Calls
+Advertisement Calls

-An advertisement call is the most well-known call of a frog.
-It is produced by a male during the breeding season to attract females of his own species.
-It can also serve an agressive function to defend his calling site by warning rival males of his presence.
-Frogs usually make the calls around bodies of water that are suitable for breeding and egg laying.
-These calls can be heard during the evening and at night, and sometimes during daylight at the peak of the breeding season.
+The advertisement call is the most well-known call of a frog or toad.
+It is made by a male during the breeding season to establish his territory and repel rival males and to attract females as potential mates.
+Males usually make the call in or near bodies of water near areas that are attractive to a female as a good place to lay her eggs.
+Advertisement calls can be heard during the evening and at night, and often during daylight at the peak of the breeding season.
+Sometimes an advertisement call will be heard outside of the breeding season and away from water.
+The reason for this is not understood.

 The Columbia Spotted Frog typically calls in the air on warm sunny days during the breeding season.
 This frog also calls underwater.
-The in-air advertisement call is a series of knocking sounds which can be slow or quick in succession.
+The in-air advertisement call is a series of low-volume knocking sounds which can be slow or quick in succession.

 Columbia Spotted Frogs also make other sounds, including a series of grinding grunting release sounds, and a series of rapid knocking sounds which may serve to attract females or repel other males.
 I have labelled these encounter calls.
 This sound is made in the air and underwater typically when a male is in close proximity to another male or when a male frog is pursuing another frog.

-The following sounds were recorded on a warm sunny day in April at a pond in KittitasCounty Washington (shown below) with the assistance of April Barrecca and Michelle Lester.
+The following sounds were recorded on a warm sunny day in April at a pond in KittitasCounty Washington (shown below right) with the assistance of April Barrecca and Michelle Lester.
 Wind, traffic, airplanes, birds, dry reeds, and the occasional land call of a Pacific Treefrog can be heard in the background.

-This is a 41 second recording of advertisement calls made in the air.
+Sound This is a 41 second recording of advertisement calls made in the air.
 At the end the quicker calls might also be the result of encounters between frogs.
 The sounds here were not recorded continuously, but were edited together from multiple recordings as calling was sporadic and background noise was excessive.
-This is a 14 second edited recording of three separate examples of sounds made during an encounter of two male frogs.

-This is a 26 second recording of a series of sounds made by two frogs.
+Sound This is a 26 second recording of a series of sounds made by two frogs.
 First, a frog calls in the air two times, then it dives underwater and calls in two segments as it grabs a second frog.
 Finally, we hear the release calls of the second frog underwater.
-This is a 49 second recording of underwater calls made by several male frogs in close proximity to other males.
-These sounds were edited together from multiple recordings.

 Capture and Release Calls